RageAgainstThePixel/workflows/README.md

 # workflows

-Workflows that act on the whole Organizations repositories
+Common workflows for the whole RageAgainstThePixel organaization.